lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-hips-alt.rst

 **1. Execute a query.**
 Go to the Portal's DP0.2 Catalogs tab, switch to the ADQL interface, and execute the query below.
+This query will retrieve a small sample of point-like objects (stars) brighter than 25th magnitude (as in preceding tutorials).

 .. code-block:: SQL